-Most of our brands have specific logos and certifications attached to their products.
+Most of our organic skin care products have specific logos and certifications attached to their products.
 We are going to list below the official logos that you look for on a product and what they mean to you when considering purchasing.

 A certified organic product – In Australia there are only a select few Australian certification body’s which have high standards that show you that the products you are buying are certified organic.

 Australian Certified Organic is the gold standard for real high-level cosmetics certification. – Pure and Green, Serenade, Y-natural, Lily loves Pearl and Savi all have ACO organic certification.

 Australian Certified Organic cosmetics and skincare products contain more than 95% certified organic ingredients.
 The remaining small percentage (maximum 5%) of non-organic ingredients must be naturally produced plant products and/or natural, non toxic preservatives/additives.

 Mokosh recently received organic certification from NASAA.
 All their products, except the bath bombs, are approved at between 95-100% certified organic ingredients.

 For a final product to be labelled ‘certified organic’, 100% of the agricultural product ingredient must be certified, with the onus on the Processor to ensure that there is a clear, audit able paper trail to verify claims.
 Under existing Standards, there is an allowance for the use of non-agricultural processing aids and additives (excluding salt and water), provided it accounts for not more than 5% of final product.

 Synthesis 345 employs state-of-the-art technology in their certified organic facilities ensuring the end product is effective, results orientated, safe, elegant, consumer friendly and stable.
 All batches are manufactured according to Australian Organic Standards (O.F.C.).
 Eco tan, Elly B, La mav also have certification with the O.F.C.